our mission, vision + values

 Co-Founder and Executive Director

-An advocate for free speech, technology activism, and secure communities, Shauna has worked as a global security analyst, focusing on the intersections of social media, politics, and transnational crime in Mexico and Latin America.
+Shauna has worked as a global security analyst, focusing on the intersections of social media, politics, and transnational crime in Mexico and Latin America.
 She trained law enforcement in social media exploitation.
-Shauna’s work in security began with a National Security Education Program Boren Fellowship to research political tolerance in Beijing, China.
-Shauna represented CommunityRED at the 2014 RightsCon, 2013 Netroots Nation, and 2013 SXSW Interactive.
-In 2012, Shauna delivered a presentation on Mexican drug cartels’ use of social media at SXSW and at the Gatlinburg Law Enforcement Conference.
+Shauna’s work in security began with a National Security Education Program Boren Fellowship to research political tolerance in Beijing, China, and continues through her Truman National Security Project fellowship.
 She received a master’s degree from the University of Southern California’s Sol Price School of Public Policy, and a bachelor’s degree from Marquette University.
 She is fluent in Spanish with a working knowledge of Mandarin, Portuguese, French and Hebrew.